YumYumFresh/YumYumBackend/README.md

 ## Query Results
-The resulting JSON will look similar to
+The resulting JSON will look similar to:
 ```json
 [
   {